List of Star Wars creatures: Hoska

 Hoska are grazers herd beasts living on the plains of the planet Essowyn, and are primary source of food for the Saurton, the local sentient species.

 Howlers

 Howlers are carnivorous, reptilian quadrupeds that may be native to Yavin 4.
 They attack prey mainly by lunging and clawing, but they do have an ear-splitting howl that they use to stun prey.
 They make an appearance on the video game Jedi Academy.

 I

 Ishi Tib

 Ishi Tib are an amphibious species native to Tibrin.

 Ikopi

 Ikopis are fleet-footed ungulates that live on the plains of Naboo.

 Iriazes

 Iriazes are bipedal ungulates with one horn, a long kangaroo-like tail and brown fur.
 They live on Muunilinst and Dantooine.

 J

 Jyykle vulture

 Jyykle vultures are solitary creatures that live on Mimban and Kashyyyk.
 They are extremely temperamental and often attack without warning.

 K

 Kaadu

-Kaadu are large, flightless, billed waterfowl-like creatures that live in the swamps of the planet Naboo.
-Gungans use them as mounts.
+Kaadu are big, flightless, billed waterfowl-like creatures that live in the swamps of the planet Naboo and were used by Gungans as mounts.